TheSpyder/named-imports-rollup/readme.md

 Named imports and tree shaking
 ==============================

-Demonstrating that `import * as ...` imports are tree shaken by Rollup.
+Demonstrating that `import * as name from ...` style named imports are tree shaken by Rollup.

 Info
 ----